Delsarte's Extremal Problem and Packing on Locally Compact Abelian Groups: Asymptotic uniform upper density on LCA groups

 \section{Asymptotic uniform upper density on LCA groups}

-Asymptotic uniform upper density was introduced in $\RR$ and $\ZZ$ by Kahane \cite{Kahane1, KahaneThese, KahaneAnnIF, KahaneLivre}, see also \cite{beurling} and \cite{Groemer}.
+Asymptotic uniform upper density was introduced in $\RR$ and $\ZZ$ by Kahane \cite{Kahane1, KahaneThese, KahaneAnnIF, KahaneLivre}, in two equivalent forms.
+Later, only the second form became widespread.
+See also \cite{beurling, Landau} and \cite{Groemer}.
+In particular, it seems that this density was first used in connection with packings by Groemer, as a special case of the characteristics he considered, see \cite{Groemer}.
+The notion was later called after various names like Beurling, Nyquist, even Banach \cite{Landau, GKS, Fusi, Grekos}.

 The notion was, however, not extended to LCA groups for long.
-A concept has been introduced by the second named author \cite{UAUDens}, \cite{dissertation}, \cite{RAE}, see also \cite{Revesz-2011}.
+A concept has been introduced by the second named author \cite{UAUDens}, \cite{dissertation}, see also \cite{Revesz-2011}.
 An equivalent construction occurred also in the paper \cite{GKS}.
-We already know several equivalent definitions and constructions and the notion seems to be handy for applications \cite{dissertation}. .
+We already know several equivalent definitions and constructions and the notion seems to be handy for applications \cite{dissertation}.

 \begin{definition} Let $G$ be a LCA group, and $m_G$ the Haar measure.
 Let $\nu$ be another measure on $G$ with the $\sigma$-algebra of measurable sets ${\cal S}$.
 The asymptotic uniform upper density (a.u.u.d.) of the measure $\nu$ is then defined by